Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: PLZ relations

 \subsection{Method}

-The method of calibrating PLZR is the same as our previous work \cite{wang24}, referring to the methods in \cite{riess22} and \cite{ripepi22}.
+We adopt the same method for calibrating the PLZ relations as described in \cite{wang24}, referring to the methods in \cite{riess22} and \cite{ripepi22}.
 The method is described as follows.
 First, we define the photometric parallax as:

-where the extinction is $A_\lambda$ and the apparent magnitude is $m_\lambda$.
+where $A_\lambda$ is the extinction and $m_\lambda$ is the apparent magnitude.
 The absolute magnitude, $M_\lambda$, can be defined as

 where $P_{\textrm{F}}$ represents the period of the fundamental mode (F-mode).
-Utilizing the \texttt{optimize.minimize} method from the \texttt{Python Scipy} library, we minimize the following quantity:
+Using the \texttt{optimize.minimize} method from the \texttt{Python Scipy} library, we minimize the following quantity: